-How to Cope: Tips for Getting a Perfect Fit
+How to Cope Miters for a Perfect Fit

 Cutting both pieces of trim at 45 degrees to create a 90 degree corner makes sense, at least in theory.
 But in the real world, two walls rarely form a perfect 90-degree angle, so getting two miters to meet tight and right is challenging or impossible.
 And even if you get it tight, the joint will probably open as wood naturally shrinks or swells.
 Coped corners take these elements out of play.